-The Commission's Consumer Liaison Service helps people with disability, their families and/or advocates, to address the concerns that they may have about services provided by the Disability Services Commission.
+The Department of Communities' Consumer Liaison Service helps people with disability, their families and/or advocates, to address the concerns that they may have about services provided by the Department.

 Role of Consumer Liaison Officer

 The Consumer Liaison Officer supports effective communication with disability sector organisations and:

 - is available to support disability sector organisations with the development of their complaints policy

 - actively manages the relationship between the Department and external complaint mechanisms and supports referrals to external complaint mechanisms

 - develops, maintains and ensures access to appropriate publications (for example, brochures) to support consumer and staff awareness of complaints rights, options and procedures